 Keeping staff and customers safe produces a better environment for working and shopping; employees will be less likely to change jobs and shoppers will feel more comfortable and less fearful.
 The result is a healthier staff and stronger customer base.

-LA Darling helps Walmart and other major retailers to strategically use custom security displays tailored to their operations to deter theft and protect lives.
+L.A.
+Darling helps Walmart and other major retailers to strategically use custom security displays tailored to their operations to deter theft and protect lives.
 Read the case study to learn more.